theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

 .. _0xa2230009:

-  0xa2230009: (Bad number)
+  0xa2230009: Bad number

   This error means that the executor detected an error in a number at the specific line.
-This often occurs if a number is of the wrong format (e.g. int rather than flt).
+This often occurs if a number is of the wrong format e.g. int rather than flt.
 To fix this, try:

   - Check what number is causing the error to occur by looking at the line given in the error code.
   - Work out what type the line is expecting the number to be --> for example, a loop counter will be expecting an integer rather than a float